 And I always say this, so excuse me if I sound like a broken record, but these babies are so easy to customize with other flavors.
 Any type of berry would amazing in these, so don’t feel limited to the ones I use.
 Instead, use whatever you can find locally (local produce is the sweetest and most nutritious so it often tastes better in homemade popsicles) or use whatever’s on sale at the grocery store.
 Or, if you’re feeling adventurous, you can even swap in other fruits like blood oranges, peaches, pineapples, you name it.

 - Don’t use too much alcohol or sugar.
 Too much of either of these will create a popsicle that doesn’t freeze as solid or melts waaaay too quickly (something to avoid if you have small children, like I do)

 - The longer they freeze, the better.
 Let the pops freeze at least overnight, if possible

 - To loosen from the molds, dip in warm water for a few seconds and pull gently to loosen

 - Strain the puree, if desired, to remove the raspberry seeds and any lingering pulp

 - Chilling the puree first, or using frozen fruit, will help the pops set up more quickly

 - For kid-friendly pops, substitute sparkling water, ginger ale or lemon-lime soda for the alcohol

-- If you don’t have a popsicle mold, use small paper or plastic cups, cover with foil and insert a wooden popsicle stick, then freeze.
+- If you don’t have a popsicle mold, use small paper or plastic cups.
+Simply cover them with foil and insert a wooden popsicle stick, then freeze.
 While they’re sometimes trickier to use, they’re also the perfect size for tiny hands that might need a drip-guard and my children love them.

 Cherry Berry Lime Rickey Cocktail Pops